Recipe: Braised Coconut Spinach & Chickpeas with Lemon

 Are you in the mood for some comfort food?
-Of course you are; it's February.
-But in the interest of lingering New Year's resolutions, you might, however, be leaning towards something with vegetables — perhaps even a vegetarian dish?
+Of course you are.
+But now that spring is here and summer is on the horizon, you might, however, be leaning towards something with vegetables — perhaps even a vegetarian dish?

 I have a proposal for you: fresh baby spinach and chickpeas, slow-cooked with ginger, garlic, and onion in a creamy coconut milk sauce, finished off with a healthy dash of lemon.
 But it doesn’t stop there.
 No — this spicy, tangy dish of greens was designed to be served over a sweet potato.
 See?
 Both comforting and your daily dose of vegetables, all in one dish.

 It’s a mess of colors and vegetables — green, tender spinach draped over a big, hot sweet potato.

 Find out how to bake sweet potatoes, step-by-step, right here.